 This is turning into a bit of a weekly update during periods with lots of work which is OK, I think.
 If I’m doing a bunch of simultaneous projects it’s nice to have a mid-week checkup to see what we’re on-or-off course for but these days I’m doing a lot of contract Swift development and I try to keep my other projects to around an hour a day.
 I actually have a daily Coach.me task to put in an hour on some non-work project, so it’s less about keeping me from doing too much side project work and more about making progress on side projects even when I’m busy.
 I’m not sure the Coach.me app is the best way to manage building habits or reminding myself to do stuff every day - I basically ignore what seems like the bulk of the social features in the app - but it works for now.

-I moved a few things to the archived pile this week.
-Ideas didn’t really belong on the active list.
+didn’t really belong on the active list.
 It’s not really “archived” either but that’s just where it goes for now.

-After better-than-expected results from the livecoding project on That Thing in Swift last week, I expected it would be easy to do another video project in the form of something short and not-live.
+last week, I expected it would be easy to do another video project in the form of something short and not-live.
 But instead I got stuck trying to organize and put together something cohesive rather than just going live.
 No change in plans to fix this, I just have to make the time to plan a couple minutes of content.
 Recording will be easy and learning some production will be an interesting challenge.
 Still planing on getting this done this week.

 March has definitely snuck up on me this year.
 Maybe partially because I have a lot of other work to do right now, days can be a bit of a slog to wake up, figure out which contract needs attention, build stuff all day, sleep, repeat.
 I definitely need to mix my days up a bit which was my intention when I said I was going to work out of some different locations a few weeks ago.
-Still have not gotten around to figuring out where those places are or when I would do this ๐Ÿ˜
+Still have not gotten around to figuring out where those places are or when I would do this ๐

-I made a few small tweaks to SPI Websockets to move the frame timing back to where it should be (in the spi package) but I’m still messing around with what designs I can actually build with it.
+to move the frame timing back to where it should be (in the spi package) but I’m still messing around with what designs I can actually build with it.
 I have to make a gif of the real thing vs the sim display before I can open source it.
 Afterwards I’m not sure about when I’ll get around to building something in it.

-My first That Thing in Swift livecoding event was last week and went way better than expected.
+livecoding event was last week and went way better than expected.
 I built a small project in a little over an hour, had roughly 10 concurrent watchers the whole time and got some good feedback on Twitter afterwards.
 I did some digging into how to improve my setup afterwards and it seems cheap and straightforward to make some big steps up in quality, though I’m still not completely sold on the format.
 1 hour is a long time to commit to watching a video!

 I’m going to produce a few small (non-live) videos to go along with the most popular pages on the site (notably Singletons and Background threads) and post those at the top of the page in a new That Thing in Swift youtube account, we’ll see how many views and subscribers that gets us.
 Then we’ll figure out where to go from there!

-Lastly on the project updates, I realized that I know very little about how Solar cell research actually produce power.
+actually produce power.
 I get the photoelectric/voltaic effect but there’s a big difference between knowing that physical process versus how to turn it into functioning electricity.
 I’m keeping notes on everything I learn and I’ll hopefully wrap it up in some regular posts here.

-Treat has finally made its way to the archived pile.
+has finally made its way to the archived pile.
 I still think the core idea is awesome, there’s just no great hook for why you want to use it in the first place.
 Surprisingly (to me), the fact that people use gift cards is not enough to justify the same people wanting to do the same thing (but better, obviously) on their phone.
 It’s still in the back of my mind and there are a few small things I want to do work on to feel out some assumptions but it’s not going to happen for a few months.

 A big takeaway from the project is that I got wrapped up in this Startup culture and let those norms decide how I would build a company.